Q: What is AWS Storage Gateway?

 A: Volume and Tape Gateways perform compression of data in-transit and at-rest which can reduce both data transfer and storage charges.
 The AWS Storage Gateway only uploads data that has changed, minimizing the amount of data sent over the Internet.

-Q: Does the AWS Storage Gateway support bandwidth throttling?
+Q: Does AWS Storage Gateway support network bandwidth throttling?